Summer Research Programme

 You will have the opportunity to develop your project together with your supervisor who will discuss potential projects as part of the interview process.

-All Summer Students will receive the National Living Wage for the nine-week programme, and will be required to attend for 35 hours per week across five days.
+All Summer Students will receive the equivalent of the Real Living Wage for the nine-week programme, and will be required to attend for 35 hours per week across five days.
 Single accommodation will be provided to participants free-of-charge at Corpus Christi College for the duration of the programme, including weekends.

 Standard Applications

-Students can apply either through our standard process, or you can choose to be considered as part of our partnerships with Black in Cancer or the Uganda Cancer Institute.
+Students can apply either through our standard process, or you can choose to be considered as part of our partnerships with the Uganda Cancer Institute.
 You can find out more about each on this page.

-- You must be a registered student at a UK Higher Education institute, studying on a degree course.
+- You must be a registered student at a UK Higher Education institute, studying on an undergraduate degree course.

 - Year two of a three-year undergraduate course